serge-fantino/roadwise-helper/README.md

 > This project is an attempt to test capabilities of AI code generation tools.
 The main service used to create the application is Lovable (https://lovable.dev).
 Gemini2 helped for some work on calculations, and also to generate the technical documentation.
 I also use Cursor & Claude for local editing to fine tune some algorithms.

+## What's new

+- 27122024: Initial alpha release V0.1 (Sprint 1)
+  - This is the first mostly functional version!
+  - Will trak your position, speed & acceleration
+  - It provides address search as well as point and click direction on map
+  - Once you set a destination, it will detect next turn and provide optimal speed to take it
+  - turn detection algorithm will detect entry/apex/exit of turn (with the help of Gemini2)
+  - display turns on the map
+  - display progress bar before entering turn
+  - new "drive" view display, very early version, to give a subjective view
+  - settings screen to configure various parameters
+  - simulation mode to test the app without GPS: it will simulate driving the vehicle while adapting speed to prediction
+  - new splash screen with credits (with love!)
+  - this is a fully functional PWA app that you can easily install on your phone for on the road use

 ## To Do

 - [ ] Add a 3D route mode, where drive can see the road ahead in subjective view, with colors indicating braking distance abd other usefull informations...